tomcam/guten1.github.io/tutorial.md

 ### templates directory

-The empty templates directory is where templates like `page.html` and `index.html` will be merged with the content articles.
+The empty templates directory is where templates like `page.html` and `index.html` will be merged with the content articles to yield formatted content.
+The appearance can be vastly different depending on how themes are created.

 ### static directory

-Assets like logo files, SASS files, CSS icons, fonts, and so forth usually go in the `static` directory.
+Assets like logo files, CSS icons, fonts, and so forth usually go in the `static` directory.

+### sass directory

+The `.scss` files used by Sass to generate CSS files go here.

  ### config.toml